webdevtodayjason/tc-Inventory/README.md

 - Component management (CPUs, Models)
 - QR code and barcode generation
 - Label printing (2x4 inch format)
+- Cost tracking (purchase and selling prices)
+- Purchase URL tracking
+- Tag-based organization
+- Restock alerts
+- Multi-tag filtering
 - Search and filter functionality
 - User authentication and authorization
+- PIN-based quick checkout system
+- Tablet-optimized checkout interface
+- Dark mode support
 - Audit trail for inventory changes

+## Status System
+Items in the system can have the following statuses:
+- In Stock (green): Item is available
+- Needs Restock (orange): Quantity at or below reorder threshold
+- Out of Stock (red): Item is unavailable

+## Tag System
+Default tags for quick identification and filtering:
+- NO TOUCH: Items that should not be handled
+- JUMP BOX: Network jump box systems
+- DESKTOP: Desktop computers
+- INTERNAL: Internal use only
+- FOR SALE: Items available for sale
+- DO NOT SELL: Items not for sale

+Tags can be:
+- Assigned to any item type
+- Used for filtering in dashboard
+- Combined for complex queries
+- Added/removed through item management

 ## Requirements